The Darwin Adventure

-The Darwin Adventure is a 1972 British drama film directed by Jack Couffer and written by William Fairchild.
-The film stars Nicholas Clay, Susan Macready, Ian Richardson, Christopher Martin, Robert Flemyng and Philip Brack.
-The film was released on 27 September 1972, by 20th Century Fox.
+The Darwin Adventure is a 1972 British drama film directed by Jack Couffer and starring Nicholas Clay, Susan Macready, Ian Richardson, Christopher Martin, Robert Flemyng and Philip Brack.
+It was written by William Fairchild and released on 27 September 1972, by 20th Century Fox.

 Premise

 During his 5-year voyage around the world aboard HMS Beagle, a young Charles Darwin adventured into the farthest corners of creation in his search for the truth.
 A truth which at the time shocked and horrified the world.